-Collaborative consumption is changing mindsets – we are prioritizing experiences over ownership, choosing to share with a growing community over purchasing solely for personal use.
+Collaborative consumption is changing mindsets.
+We are prioritizing experiences over ownership, choosing to share with a growing community over purchasing solely for personal use.
 This mindset extends to the employment space with more whenever and wherever workers prioritizing flexibility, autonomy and mastery over job security.
-Some young employees are choosing to exercise their freedom by becoming well-rounded masters of many trades, passions and pursuits while others are choosing to dive into niche skills needed simultaneously by many employers.
+Some young employees are choosing to exercise their freedom by becoming well-rounded masters of many trades, passions and pursuits.
+There are others choosing to dive into niche skills needed simultaneously by many employers.
 Experienced employees are quitting long-held jobs to offer their time as consultants in the freelance world where they get to choose their clients, their schedules and locations.
 The sharing economy is providing easier means for skill development and continuing education.
-Ecosystems such as Edureka and Simplilearn benefit both organizations and employees, making up-leveling accessible while removing barriers for companies to build immersive learning and development programs.
+Ecosystems such as Edureka and Simplilearn benefit both organizations and employees.
+They make up-leveling accessible while removing barriers for companies to build immersive learning and development programs.

-- Find a happy medium in employee policies, strategies and tools – while full time employees may prefer stellar benefits, consultants may need flexi-time to be highly productive and freelancers may need membership to a dynamic coworking space for success #hint
+- Find a happy medium in employee policies, strategies and tools.
+While full time employees may prefer stellar benefits, consultants may need flexi-time to be highly productive.
+Meanwhile, freelancers may need membership to a dynamic coworking space for success #hint.

 If YOU are a job-seeker looking to be your own boss, these tips may help you find your next adventure:

-- If you commit to the nomadic or freelancer workstyle, develop a routine that keeps you grounded and professional to help meet work targets
+- If you commit to the nomadic or freelancer workstyle, develop a routine that keeps you grounded and professional.
+This helps meet work targets.

 The largest co-working space in Bangalore, constantly trying to provide flexible and creative workspace solutions to all.